duckduckgo/ddg-screen-diff/README.md

 ### `-m`/`--max-parallel-tasks`

 How many screenshot tasks to run in parallel.
 Default is 2.
 If running against a third-party service, you may have a limit on how many tasks you can run at the same time.

+### `-d`/`--diff`

+Runs an image diff between the screenshots.

+If you passed in two hosts, the diff is between those two.
+If you passed in one host, the other one is assumed to be your local host.

+In any other case, the app throws an error.